-We are all looking for the prospecting email template that works for any industry.
+A prospecting email template that works for any industry is what we are all looking for.
 Sales people have been sending prospecting emails for decades, so there must be a prospecting email template that works effectively across all industries right?

 We're sorry to disappoint, but that's not the case.
-There are certainly an abundance of templates available, but no prospecting email template will be perfect for every industry and every prospect.
+There are certainly an abundance of templates available, but no prospecting email template will be perfect for every industry and every prospect to really generate higher response rates.
 While this can be frustrating, it also presents a unique opportunity for sales people.

 But if you follow these general best practices for writing great prospecting emails, you can craft messages that resonate with each prospect and differentiate you as a sales person.
 For this reason, it behooves you to cater each email to individual prospects.
+Therefore the initial email should start a conversation that creates a more personalized email.
 Each industry and every company faces unique challenges.
 As a salesperson, it is our responsibility to be educated on those differences.
 We need to incorporate these differences into our messaging in order to write great prospecting emails.

 According to research by SalesLoft, personalization consistently delivers positive outcomes.
 As their research points out, be mindful of the amount of time you are spending on writing unique emails per prospect.
 There is diminishing return on time invested personalizing, but logic and data both prove that you should not rely on templates and mass email merges to get your prospects’ attention.